Community Clean Up

 Olney is a wonderful place to live in part to the civic minded people who live here.
 As part of Olney Days, there will be a Community Clean Up on Sunday, April 26th from 8:00 - 10:00 am.
 Meet at Olney Manor Park (16601 Georgia Ave) near Ballfield 1 (just north of Skate Park).
 Student Service Learning hours can be given.

-Olney Civic Fund will provide bags for trash and recyclable material as well as arrange for pick-up.
+Olney Civic Fund will provide bags for trash and recyclable material as well as arrange for pick-up of the trash bags.
 Some volunteers will stay in Olney Manor Park and some will go to other areas in Olney (parks, open spaces, and creek areas) that need to be cleaned up after the winter.
 If you are being dropped off, please have your driver wait to find out where to take you.
-Each group will have an adult supervisor and each person needs to bring their own gloves.
+Each group will need an adult supervisor and each person needs to bring their own gloves.
 There is no minimum or maximum size for a group.

 When cleaning up, be smart.
 Do not touch or try to remove materials that you suspect may be toxic or hazardous, such as batteries, powders, chemicals, smelly substances, suspicious packages, chemical drums or containers, weapons, syringes or needles, and dead animal carcasses.
 If you find hazardous materials, large items like appliances or tires, or you find animal carcasses along a county road, then contact the county by calling 311, or 240-777-0311 from outside the County.
 For carcasses within 15 feet of a State road, call 301-948-2477 or 301-572-5166.